 Average annual change in groundwater elevations in the Eastside Aquifer Subbasin from WY 2019 to WY 2021 was estimated by subtracting the fall 2019 groundwater elevations shown on Figure 11 from the fall 2021 groundwater elevations (Figure 4).
 The groundwater contours in the Shallow and Deep Zones of the Eastside Aquifer (Figure 4 and Figure 6, respectively) have similar elevations and flow patterns.
 Therefore, for this change in storage calculation the groundwater elevation contours for the Shallow Zone of the Eastside Aquifer are used because they are generally representative of overall aquifer conditions of the Eastside Aquifer.
 This change was then multiplied by the storage coefficient for the Eastside Aquifer.
-MCWRA's State of the Basin Report approximates the storage coefficient to 0.08 for the Eastside Subarea, which overlaps most of the Eastside Subbasin (Brown and Caldwell, 2015).
+MCWRA's State of the Basin Report approximates the storage coefficient to 0.08 for the Eastside Subbarea, which overlaps most of the Eastside Subbasin (Brown and Caldwell, 2015).
 The resulting change in storage represents change over the 2-year period; this value is divided by 2 for the average annual change.
-The estimated change in storage due to groundwater elevation changes, in AF per acre, in the Eastside Aquifer is depicted on Figure 12.
-Since the groundwater elevation contours do not extend across the entire Subbasin, the storage change was not calculated in the areas that were not contoured, as indicated by the areas without color on Figure 12.
+The estimated change in storage due to groundwater elevation contours do not extend across the entire Subbasin, the storage change was not calculated in the areas that were not contoured, as indicated by the areas without color on Figure 12.